 In his Against God and Nature: The Doctrine of Sin Tom McCall writes, “to sin is to fall short of God’s glory” (p 242).
 But what is this “glory of God” that humans fail to realize?
 In this post and from this text in Romans, I argue that God’s glory entails the sum total of his moral excellencies.
 These include, at least, those communicable attributes conveyed via the imago dei (goodness, justice, knowledge, love, rationality, mercy, truthfulness, wisdom, et al.).
-Not only is the experience of sin shared by all, so too is the imago dei and it is Romans 3:23 that starkly captures these antithetical properties of humanity.
+Given that Paul’s anthropology includes the remains of the imago Dei (cf., Romans 2:14-15; possibly Romans 7:14-25; 2 Corinthians 3:18), Romans 3:23 starkly captures a sharp antithesis.
 In a word, humans are fractured beings, divided at the core.
 When confronted by God’s glory, a profound existential crisis occurs in us (cf., Isaiah 6:1-5).

 As God’s image bearers all humans are designed for and intended to mirror God’s moral excellencies, though all fail to do so.
 Some fail less frequently or less intensely than others, but all miss the mark.
 To borrow from H. C. G. Moule, all may reach for the stars, and taller people indeed get closer, but none are able to touch them.
 No one can reach the goal of consistently and perfectly reflecting God’s moral excellencies because the ability is just not present.
 We are utterly deficient of and wholly destitute in reflecting the image of our Creator, aside from some assistance beyond us.

 Yet sin is not just about ability; it’s also about choice and desire.
 Even if humans had the ability to span the distance, reach the goal, and live a life that always reflects God’s moral excellencies, the choice is not there because the desire to do so is absent.
-In this absence the human heart has a persistent bent toward sin and an inclination away from goodness (see Romans 7:14-25).
+In this absence, the human heart has a persistent bent toward sin and an inclination away from goodness (see Romans 7:14-25).
 Anecdotal evidence is hardly lacking except where denial or equivocation has overshadowed reason.
 As G. K. Chesterton noted in his Orthodoxy, sin is the only philosophy that can be empirically verified.
 Just pick up the daily newspapers, says Chesterton!